-Yelp turned 15 last year and has over 200 million reviews from users, till date.
-The app displays restaurant listings, user reviews and information about local businesses, to users in a reassuringly familiar manner.
-But last year, Yelp began to focus on personalising its recommendations in never before ways.
-The Yelp app now lets users specify dozens of things about their likes and dislikes, food preferences, and lifestyle, before it matches them with a business.
+Yelp turned 15 last year and has over 200 million reviews from users, to date.
+The app displays restaurant listings, user reviews, and information about local businesses, to users in a reassuringly familiar manner.
+But last year, Yelp began to focus on personalizing its recommendations in never before ways.
+The Yelp app now lets users specify dozens of things about their likes and dislikes, food preferences, and lifestyle before it matches them with a business.
 For instance, if you love Japanese cuisine, are a vegan, and are looking for a pet-friendly dining room in Nolita, Yelp is happy to recommend a restaurant you will love!

 Yelp is finding new ways to win at personalization to meet customer needs better.
 Their co-founder and CEO, Jeremy Stoppelman told Fast Company, “One of the things that we’ve heard time and time again is, ‘Hey, I’m a vegetarian’ or ‘Hey, I’m a parent’ or ‘Hey, I have a dog…All these personal aspects weren’t necessarily being captured and then taken into account in search results.”
 Yelp is now building out new features and adding functionality to address these need gaps to ensure that it stays relevant even during the upcoming decade.